hrshl212/Biconjugate-gradient--BiCGSTAB-and-Gauss-Jacobi-implementation-on-multi-GPU-system/README.md

 ∇²u = 0

-yaml
-Copy
-Edit

-in a 2D domain using the **Jacobi iterative method** with:
+in a 2D domain using the **BiCG and Jacobi iterative methods** with:

 - **Neumann boundary conditions** (zero normal derivative),
 - An **initial Gaussian heat spot** as the starting condition,